-To assist Councillors in meeting the demands and expectations while conducting Council business, the following internal sustenance arrangements shall be offered to all Councillors:
+To assist in meeting the demands and expectations while conducting Council business, internal sustenance arrangements shall be offered to all Councillors.
+The arrangement will provide a reasonable level of meals and refreshments to support Councillors whilst conducting business at their office.